 Washing cars is great exercise too, so if your goal is to keep your kids off gadgets during their school breaks, then this gig can be a lucrative activity.

-Kids will be able to build discipline and strength by cleaning gutters, moving the lawn, shoveling snow, raking leaves, and providing a wide range of lawn care services.
+Kids will be able to build discipline and strength by cleaning gutters, mowing the lawn, shoveling snow, raking leaves, and providing a wide range of lawn care services.

 Take photos of the lawn before and after working on it.

 Everyone loves sweets.
-And if your kid does too, he/she can embark on a cooking or baking journey and sell these sweets to classmates, family or friends, and even around your local community.
+And if your kid does too, kids can earn money by cooking or baking sweets and selling these sweets to their classmates, family or friends, and even around your local community.

-He ships them to customers and even introduced a cookie subscription, which sends cookies to customer’s doorsteps each month.
+Look at Mr. Cory’s Cookies as well.
+He ships them to customers and even introduced a cookie subscription at one point, which sends cookies to customer’s doorsteps each month.

-6. Become a Tech Support to the Elderly
+7. Become Tech Support Staff to the Elderly

 Your 8-year-old kid is probably more tech-savvy than you.